Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/intern-ashes.md

 more expensive ticket than I was once we touched down at Schiphol safe and sound, as my flight back to India was scheduled just the following day.

+All was still not well, as we were made to stand in queues for multiple hours and once we boarded the flight, we sat on the runway for a good forty-five minutes before going airborne.
+Missed out on a proper lunch, and had to make do with the snacks onboard the flight.

 ## The Last Supper

 After landing in the Netherlands and hauling my luggage down to the room (which